RobinSuxdorf/projektpraktikum-ws24-quality-of-wikipedia-articles/README.md

 - Berichte/: LaTeX code for presentations and report associated with the project
 - configs/: YAML configuration files
 - graphics/: Visualizations generated during data analysis and model evaluation
-- notebooks/: Jupyter notebooks for exploratory data analysis, prototyping experiments, and interactive development
+- preserved_experiments/: Preserved artifacts from exploratory data analysis, prototyping experiments, and interactive development
 - scripts/: Auxillary scripts intended to be run directly rather than imported
   - graph_label_distribution.py: Graph the distribution of the labels in the promotional dataset
   - graph_results_bar.py: Graph the results of the model performances using bar plots